IT-203 nonresident and part-year resident income tax return information

 - were not a resident of New York State and received income during the tax year from New York State sources, or

 - moved into or out of New York State during the tax year.

 You are subject to New York State income tax on:

-- subject to other New York State taxes
+- subject to other New York State taxes, or

-Form IT-203-D, Nonresident and Part-Year Resident Itemized Deduction Schedule, to claim the New York itemized deduction.
+- Form IT-196, New York Resident, Nonresident, and Part-Year Resident Itemized Deductions, to claim the New York itemized deduction.

 Be sure to use the correct mailing address for your personal income tax return.